LightSun/android-style/README.md

 ## Features
 - One Activity
-- Support animation between two children of the 'BaseScrapView'.
+- Support animation(Animation or Animator or ViewPropertyAnimator) between two children of the 'BaseScrapView'.
 - Support cache BaseScrapView and add it to the back stack.
 - Support multi modes of back stack.
 - Support listen to Activity's Lifecycle and event.